DataDog/documentation/content/en/security_platform/cspm/_index.md

 ## Review and remediate findings

-Drill down deeper into details using the Security Findings Explorer.
+Drill down deeper into details using the [Security Findings Explorer][9].
 View detailed information about a resource, such as configuration, detection rules applied to the resource, and tags that provide additional context about who owns the resources and its location within your environment.

 {{< img src="security_platform/cspm/security_findings_explorer.png" alt="Cloud Security Posture Management security findings explorer" width="100%">}}